Interaction Graphs: Exponentials: Graphings and Exponentials

 \subsection{Perennial and Co-perennial conducts}

-Since we are working with sliced thick graphings, we can follow the constructions of multiplicative and additive connectives as they are studied in the author's second paper on interaction graphs \cite{seiller-goia} and which were quickly recalled in \autoref{recallmall}.
+Since we are working with sliced thick graphings, we can follow the constructions of multiplicative and additive connectives as they are studied in the author's second paper on interaction graphs \cite{seiller-goiadd} and which were quickly recalled in \autoref{recallmall}: replacing graphs by graphings in the sketched construction provides models for Multiplicative-Additive Linear Logic, as insured by the \emph{associativity of execution} \cite{seiller-goig} and the \emph{trefoil property} we just exposed.
+We nonetheless define formally the notion of project, and refer the reader to previous works on interaction graphs \cite{seiller-goiadd,seiller-goig} for a detailed study of the \MALL construction.

 \begin{definition}[Projects] A \emph{project} is a couple $\de{a}=(a,A)$ together with a support $V^{A}$ where: \begin{itemize}[noitemsep,nolistsep] \item $a\in\realN\cup\{\infty\}$ is called the wager; \item $A$ is a sliced and thick weighted graphing of carrier $V^{A}$, of dialect $D^{A}$ a discrete probability space, and index $I^{A}$ a finite set. \end{itemize} \end{definition}